rockwellwindsor/postbook/README.md

     * I use postgresql even in local development so if you download and run make sure to move the pg gem into a production block and add splite3 and then change the database.yml file (unless you use pg locally as well).

-    * There is some dummy data up on Heroku so feel free to create posts, try to break whatever you can, etc.
+    * There is an instance set up on heroku (url below) with some dummy data so feel free to create posts, comments, try to break whatever you can, etc.

-    * Image uploading in the editor is not set up.
-I think I may develop this further into a template so I wanted to start working, which is why you will see aws-sdk gem and paperclip gem in the gem file.
+    * Image uploading in the editor is not set up yet.
+I think I may develop this further into a template so I wanted to start working on it, which is why you see aws-sdk gem and paperclip gem in the gem file.

+    * Please feel free to view it on your mobile devices as well.

   * Heroku: https://rocky-tor-88366.herokuapp.com